AttorneyOnline/docs/docs/development/roadmap.md

 Using Capcom assets is an immense legal liability.
 Distancing ourselves from the *Ace Attorney* franchise by pushing the legal burden of nonfree assets to server hosts and distributing the base game as 100% fan content opens business opportunities.

-One important opportunity is publishing the game on Steam as an original fan game.
-From my knowledge of marketing, I actually think that adding a small price to the game would increase perceived value than if it were simply free, *even if the game remained open-source*.
+This is also an opportunity to publish the game on Steam as an original fan game.
+From my knowledge of marketing, I personally believe that adding a small price to the game may increase perceived value than if it were simply free, even if the game remained open-source.
 It also introduces a revenue stream that can be used to fund artists for original content.
 But as there are many moving parts to sales - and this implies the formation of a company, during a time when I would already be working a full-time software job - I would otherwise assume that it would enter Steam free.